ramp-eu/AGILPLAS/docs/README.md

 An M-DUINO PLC is a robust piece of hardware designed to work in industrial environments.
 It can read and write data through digital, relay and analog pins; and has an underlying programmable Arduino board.
 The repository contains the necessary firmware to program and control the device’s behaviour.
 This firmware is Arduino (C++) code.

-As a result of the development of this use case, this is a more generic implementation FIWARE compatible firmware to persist any signal in an electrical panel towards an OCB.
+As a result of the development of this use case, this is a more generic implementation of a FIWARE compatible firmware to persist any signal in an electrical panel towards an OCB.

 ## Install